TL;DR

 What Skill Authors Should Do

-- Never hardcode credentials — this should go without saying, but 283 skills suggest otherwise
+- Never hardcode credentials: this should be obvious, but 283 skills say otherwise

 The Bigger Picture

-AI agents are becoming more capable and more integrated into development workflows.
-The OpenClaw credential leak findings aren’t unique to OpenClaw — any AI agent that handles secrets through its context window has this problem.
+AI agents are becoming more capable and more embedded in development workflows.
+The OpenClaw credential leak findings aren’t unique to OpenClaw.
+Any agent that handles secrets through its context window has this problem.